• Skip to primary navigation

 They both have their place at the dinner table as Asada is often preferred when it comes to using it in tacos since its thicker slices and marinade flavored meat provide a special aroma and flavor that's incomparable.

-At the end of the day there is no wrong answer as to which is better because if you are trying to decide between the two then you may be out of luck.
+There is no wrong answer as to which is better because if you are trying to decide between the two then you may be out of luck.

 Consider yourself lucky that you have two great dishes from which to choose.